google/pigweed/pw_file/docs.rst

 prevent ambiguity.
 Unnamed file entries will NOT be enumerated by a ``FlatFileSystemService``, and are considered empty/deleted files.
 It is valid to have empty files that are enumerated with a name.

+``FlatFileSystemService`` requires two buffers at construction: one buffer for reading file names and another for encoding protobuf responses.
+The recommended encoding buffer size for a particular maximum file name length can be calculated with ``EncodingBufferSizeBytes``.
+For convenience, the ``FlatFileSystemServiceWithBuffer<kMaxFileNameLength>`` class is provided.
+That class creates a ``FlatFileSystemService`` with a buffer automatically sized based on the maximum file name length.